Accuracy & Guidelines

 - Framing: Include the upper chest in the frame.

-- Face + Upper Chest: Required for accurate Respiratory Rate, as the model analyzes subtle torso motion cues.
+- Face + Upper Chest: Required for Respiratory Rate to detect breathing motion.

 For a deeper technical analysis of how environmental factors impact signal integrity, read our technical paper.